SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us002/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.
+>	Each job is characterized by having a unique name.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	There can not be duplicated professions.

 **From the client clarifications:**